 Obsessive-compulsive disorder is usually treated with medication and psychotherapy; some patients could be treated with both at the same time.
 NIMH writes, “Although most patients with OCD respond to treatment, some patients continue to experience symptoms.”

 NIMH cautions that a person is evaluated for other mental health disorders if OCD is being considered.
 Many people who struggle with OCD also have other mental health illnesses, such as anxiety, depression, and body dysmorphic disorder, the federal health agency says.
+In many cases, the most effective OCD services will involve a mix of medications and psychotherapies.
+Ultimately, the best OCD rehab is the one that you and your doctor decide is best for you.

 Cognitive behavioral therapy is widely recommended for people with OCD.
 It can take place in a one-on-one setting or groups.
 The Mayo Clinic explains that during this therapy, a person pairs up with a mental health professional, such as a therapist or mental health counselor, in a structured setting to learn how to become more aware of inaccurate or negative thinking so they can improve their response to challenging and stressful situations.